IvanGodinez21/discord-streamrole/README.md

 Streamrole(bot, {
-	live :  "LIVE", // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use console : true // You can enable or disable the console.log from the package if you want | Use true to enable and use false to disable
+	live :  "LIVE", // LIVE is the ROL that a live streamer acquires | you can change LIVE for other role name that you want to use
+	event: : true, // You can enable or disable all events listeners from the package, if you disable this you will avoid creating many events listeners in your bot (don't worry, the package will still work) | Use true to enable and use false to disable console : true // You can enable or disable the console.log from the package if you want | Use true to enable and use false to disable
 });
 ```